Accountants go through a rigorous recruitment and qualification process, and this is reflected in their high professional status.

 Qualification as a chartered accountant takes at least three years, and can be demanding; study for exams takes place alongside full-time employment and graduates should carefully consider the package offered in their training contract.
 While working toward chartered status, provisions for training and study leave play an important role in job satisfaction, as well as salary and the atmosphere of the firm where you work.

 As part of the training, graduates must complete three years of relevant work experience.
 Prior experience gained through relevant internships may count toward this, but the work experience must always meet certain development objectives and be supervised by an employer approved by the qualification provider.
 Qualification is dependent on the fulfilment of these training objectives, professional exams, and a professional ethics assessment.

-There are several separate institutes of chartered accountants (see links below) and entry requirements vary.
+There are several separate institutes of chartered accountants, such as ACCA, ICAS, CIMA and ICAEW, and entry requirements vary.
 Certain large firms have preferences for qualifications from specific institutes, although training generally covers the same topics and skills.
 In order to maintain chartered status, accountants are required to pursue objectives toward continuing professional development (CPD) each year.

 To find out about how you can get into this career via a school leaver route (eg an apprenticeship or school leaver training programme) see the finance sector of TARGETcareers, our website aimed at school leavers.